This article originally appeared on Medium.

 “It’s not saying ‘help us,’ Allison explains.
 “It’s saying ‘let’s work together and let’s build better solutions for the world.”

-Read more about the DELA Program, a collaboration between Ashoka and Ikea Social Entrepreneurship.
+Read more about the Dela Programme, a global accelerator co-created by Ashoka and IKEA Social Entrepreneurship.